Voice-Preserving Surgery for Early Cancer

 Speech Recovery

-Gradual return to normal speech as healing progresses.
+Gradual return to normal speech as healing progresses, generally within 1–2 weeks.

 Voice Therapy

-Speech therapy may be advised to improve voice quality.
+Speech and voice therapy may be advised to optimize voice quality and accelerate the return to natural speech.

 Frequently Asked Questions